fishsizeproject/Course-MLforImageProcessing/A-introduction.md

 ## Discussion forum

-You will need a [Github account](https://github.com/join) to post your questions or ideas and join the discussion in the course Github page.
+Course participants are welcome to ask questions and discuss experiences online.
+We will be using the discussion forum in the [course GitHub page](https://github.com/fishsizeproject/Course-MLforImageProcessing/discussions/).
+You will need a [Github account](https://github.com/join) to post to the discussion forum.

 <br/>